Course Information – Online

 5-week online course

 This practical course will teach you to improve your organization’s or business’ services and have a more significant impact on the populations you serve as a result of monitoring and evaluating your programs in a systematic way.
 You’ll be provided with practical tools that allow you to set organization goals and be more effective in the work place.

-- Understanding underlying causes of the problem your program is addressing
+- Understand underlying causes of the problem your program is addressing;

-- Understanding how your program works: Program Theory
+- Understand how your program works: Program Theory;

 - Program Monitoring: are you reaching your target audience?
 What changes is your program producing?

-- Using data to make changes to your program and to communicate with stakeholders
+- Use data to make changes to your program and to communicate with stakeholders;

 The online course will use the Moodle platform.
 Course readings, animated presentations, videos, forum questions, and assignments will be posted each week, and students must complete the required tasks by the following week.
 Each session will require between three to six hours of work, including readings, assignments, and activities.